jameslittle230/jameslittle.me/src/content/blog/30-test.md

 Too many notes on the page can be really confusing.
 For now, I only really use notes when I'm going back and editing an article.
 (But if an article is outdated, consider using the `outdated` frontmatter string.)
 {% /note %}

-Footnotes are pretty interesting.
-Right now, they're more like sidenotes.{% footnote %}If you really want to have footnotes on the web, you'd need some notion of pages.
+Footnotes are pretty interesting.{% footnote %}Although they look weird if you use two very close to each other.{% /footnote %} Right now, they're more like sidenotes.{% footnote %}If you really want to have footnotes on the web, you'd need some notion of pages.
 Otherwise, they're all just endnotes, and I don't like the jumpiness of endnotes.{% /footnote %}

 #### We haven't used an `h4` yet

 But now we have.
 Please don't use `h5` or `h6` in your content, Medium only supports two heading levels for a reason, you animals.
-I honestly considered using a `before` pseudo-element to scream at you if you use an `h5` or `h6`.
+I honestly considered using a `before` pseudo-element to scream at you if you use an `h5` or `h6`.{% footnote %}But I didn't.{% /footnote %}

 We don't style them at all out of the box because `h4` elements are already so small that they are the same size as the body copy.
 What are we supposed to do with an `h5`, make it _smaller_ than the body copy?
 No thanks.